a-hussein/cubeAI/README.md

 - worked until ~april 2024
 - took break until april 2025
 - everything was under dev
-- PR to merge dev into main in april 2025
 - main is a back up to how it was
 - dev will continue to be greatest and latest WIP
 - will work on branches and feed into dev